ms-iot/ros_msft_luis/docs/walkthrough-simulation-move_base.md

 ## Using the LUIS and `move_base` nodes

 Now we are ready to launch the LUIS and `ros_msft_luis_move_base_node` nodes.
-You should first follow the instructions about building and configuring the LUIS nodes.
+You should first follow the [instructions in the README](../README.md) about building and configuring the LUIS nodes.

 ```
 roslaunch ros_msft_luis luis_move_base.launch